abkfenris/docker-postgis-pghoard/9.5-2.3-1.4.0/README.md

 ## Usage

+This container is designed to be run on a Kubernetes host.
+When restoring from a backup, an init container should be run first, then the primary postgres server container and a container managing the backup should be run as the same pod.

+Once I've got everything tested I will include some example Kubernetes configs.

+## Old stuff below

 This container can be run in one of two ways.
 Either it can back up another Postgres container, or it can restore from a backup, and then serve the Postgres database with backups allowed.
 The default method is to restore from backup.

 ### Restore from backup

+Probably should add some information here.

 ### Backup a seperate database